-Nelson has covered some old folk songs in his day, the most notable being Steve Goodman's "City of New Orleans."
-Arlo Guthrie had the first notable cover in 1972, but Nelson's 1984 recording brought the tune all the to No. 1 on the Billboard charts.
+Nelson has covered some folk songs in his day, the most notable being Steve Goodman's "City of New Orleans."
+Arlo Guthrie had the first notable cover in 1972, but Nelson's 1984 recording brought the tune all the to No. 1 on the Billboard country charts.
 Goodman even won a posthumous Grammy Award for writing the song in 1985 as a result.

 Most songs that Nelson writes are best associated with his quirky twang and ability to sink just about any arrangement right into his offbeat phrasing.
 That said, "Crazy" is best known as Patsy Cline's breakout hit and for many a good reason.

 13. "Funny How Time Slips Away"

-Written by Willie back at the start of his career in 1961, it wasn't until 2001 that he released a studio version of the song alongside Juice Newton.
+Written by Nelson back at the start of his career in 1961, it wasn't until 2001 that he released a studio version of the song with collaborator Juice Newton.
 However, he's performed it for decades alongside many of his contemporaries.
 The track was well received by the country music community long before him and Newton's rendition.
 Fifteen other artists recorded the song before Nelson and Newton's take, including George Jones and Al Green.

 12. "Georgia On My Mind"

 It may not be as iconic as Ray Charles' take in 1960, but Nelson still offered enough gusto to this easygoing and soulful rendition that is often remembered by his fans as one of his very best covers.

 11. "Good Hearted Woman"

-Amongst all of The Highwaymen, it's Willie's relationship with Waylon Jennings that may well be the most warmly regarded.
+Amongst all of The Highwaymen, it's Nelson's relationship with Jennings that may well be the most warmly regarded.
 The two put out a string of hits together, and it all started with "Good Hearted Woman" in 1971.